theQRL/theqrl.org/content/blog/2021/quantum-secure-nfts-coming-q1-2022/index.md

 More about this can be read on our page "[The future of post-quantum resistant blockchains](/the-future-of-post-quantum-resistant-blockchains/)"

-### Use cases for Quantum Safe NFT's
+### Use cases for Quantum Safe NFTs

-With security as a *prerequisite* to any system that hopes to carry significant value, we can look at some of the use-cases for quantum safe NFT's, which includes:
+With security as a *prerequisite* to any system that hopes to carry significant value, we can look at some of the use-cases for quantum safe NFTs, which includes:

 1. **Digital art:** One of the most prominent use-cases seen for crypto, and doesn't really need to be mentioned.
 2. **Real-estate:** Land and titles can be notarized and transferred on the blockchain.